KegenGuyll/madden-franchise-export/README.md

 The data will then be in your firebase database to do as you wish.
 Either download it or use the firebase database to power your website.

-### Clearing previous exports
-Clear all previous exports in your firebase db by opening the page 'http://\<yourapp\>.herokuapp.com/delete' in your web browser.

 ## Contributing